Reneshb24/IKIGAI-DILIGENCE-TO-DO-APP/README.md

 1. **Authentication**: Users create an account or login.
 Credentials are saved securely in `user_data.json`.
 2. **Task Management**: Users can create tasks with titles, descriptions, priority levels, and deadlines.
 Tasks can be edited, marked as complete, or deleted.
 3. **Google Drive Integration**: JSON files storing user data, tasks, profiles, feedback, and chatbot data are automatically synced with Google Drive.
-4. **Google Calendar Integration**: Task deadlines are automatically added to the user's Google Calendar to ensure timely reminders.
-5. **Email System**: Sends automated welcome emails, task reminders, birthday wishes, and weekly productivity reports.
+4. **Email System**: Sends automated welcome emails, task reminders, birthday wishes, and weekly productivity reports.
-6. **Background Threads**: `threading` and `schedule` modules handle recurring reminders and weekly summary generation without interrupting the main GUI.
+5. **Background Threads**: `threading` and `schedule` modules handle recurring reminders and weekly summary generation without interrupting the main GUI.
-7. **Chatbot Support**: Users can ask basic productivity questions, and the bot provides responses from pre-defined JSON datasets.
+6. **Chatbot Support**: Users can ask basic productivity questions, and the bot provides responses from pre-defined JSON datasets.

 ---